cp2k/cp2k/INSTALL.md

   of this document).
 The environment variable `HIP_PLATFORM` should be set to `HIP_PLATFORM=nvidia` to indicate to hipcc to use the nvcc compiler instead.
 - Specify the C++ compiler (e.g. `CXX = g++`).
-Remember to set the CXXFLAGS flags to support C++11 standard.
+Remember to set the CXXFLAGS flags to support C++11 standard and OpenMP.
 - When the HIP backend is enabled for DBCSR using `-D__DBCSR_ACC`, then add `-D__HIP_PLATFORM_AMD__` to `CXXFLAGS` and `OFFLOAD_TARGET=hip`.
 - Use `-D__OFFLOAD_PROFILING` to turn on the AMD ROC TX and Tracer libray.